How to obtain a Singapore Employment Pass

 Furthermore, MOM must receive the application to renew at least 2 weeks before the EP has expired.
 If the pass is not renewed before it expires, the candidate must apply for a new pass.

 Once approved, the candidate will receive an in-principle letter of approval.
-Candidates must then go through the same procedure to issue the EP and, if necessary, register fingerprints and have his or her photo taken before receiving a new EP card.
+Candidates must then go through the same procedure to issue the EP and, if necessary, register fingerprints and have their photo taken before receiving a new EP card.

 Lastly, once the new EP card has been received, the candidate must return the old EP card to the following address:

 Work Pass Division, Ministry of Manpower, 18 Havelock Road, Singapore 059764

 If the EP holder ceases employment or the EP expires, the company or employment agent must cancel the pass within 1 week.